truar/gcp-learning/professional-developer/professional-developer-study-guide.md

 To manage a User session (i.e data related to a user for the time he is using the application) you can use different features:
 * An External Load balancer has a *session affinity* configuration, to dispatch the client in the same backend server

-Session are usually managed at the application level.
-If the application is specific to a single application, then, in case of scalability, you need to make sure the client will always be redirected to the same server.
+Sessions are usually managed at the application level.
+If the session is specific to a single application, then, in case of scalability, you need to make sure the client will always be redirected to the same server.
 To do that, you can use an External Load balancer with a  *session affinity* configuration, to dispatch the client in the same backend server.

 You could also lever some GCP databases solution to handle such a use case.
 2 databases might fit your needs:
 * Memory store: blazing fast redis in memory database to store and handle data.